It was so much fun creating a TV gallery wall in our family room. This whole project is inspired by a photo I saw in a Pottery Barn catalog.

 This was such an easy, creative, and affordable project that fit the rustic industrial style of our family room.

-None of my beloved white farmhouse or blue florals in here!
-I really wanted the room to be a comfortable and low key space for my husband to relax after work, and he says mission accomplished! 🙂
+None of my favorite white farmhouse or blue florals in here!
+I really wanted this room to be a comfortable and low key space for my husband to relax after work, and he says mission accomplished! 🙂

 Would you try a TV gallery wall?
 Do you have some other creative ways to decorate around the TV?